jwbartel/Grader-Merger/README.md

  * `local-json`: This saves a json file in the local log folder
  * `local`: Equivalent to "local-txt + local-json"
  * `spreadsheet`: This saves all the scores in a spreadsheet
+ NOTE: for sake of simplicity and in the interest of saving space, recommended grader.logger settings is following line: grader.logger = feedback-txt + spreadsheet + csv